openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 description: This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
 ---

-This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
+This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by LVM Storage.

- Create the deployment yaml using the pvc backed by LVM storage.
+ Create the deployment yaml using the PVC backed by LVM storage.

  ```
  $ cat fio.yaml